 Bar Examination Loans

-Taking time off to prepare for the Bar exam can create financial hardships.
-The cost of Bar preparation courses can also add up quickly.
+Taking time off to prepare for the bar exam can create financial hardships.
+The cost of bar preparation courses can also add up quickly.
 Loans specifically for this purpose are available from private lending sources.
-Please visit http://studentlendinganalytics.com/ratings.html for more information and to compare the lenders that offer bar exam loans.
+Please visit http://collegefinancecenter.org/htmldocs/loancomparison.html for more information and to compare the lenders that offer bar exam loans.

 College Cost Reduction and Access Act of 2007 (CCRAA)

 Signed in September 2007, the CCRAA offers financial assistance to law school graduates holding qualifying federal loans.
 Benefits can include reducing your monthly loan burden (Income Based Reduction, or IBR), if your debt is high and your income is low, for both private and public sector employment, and forgiving the remainder of your debt after ten years of qualifying public interest employment (primarily employment with nonprofits and any kind of government agency).
-Heather Jarvis of Equal Justice Works, the national expert on the CCRAA, gave an excellent presentation at Pace, which can be accessed here.
 Equal Justice Works provides extensive information, including excellent webinars, on the state of loan repayment assistance programs, including the CCRAA.
 See their website at www.equaljusticeworks.org.
-To sign up for email updates on the CCRAA and the new public interest forgiveness program, or to determine if you qualify for IBR, please visit www.ibrinfo.org.
-New information is becoming available on a daily basis.
+To sign up for email updates on the CCRAA and the public interest forgiveness program, or to determine if you qualify for IBR, please visit to www.myfedloan.org.
+Also, please visit www.studentloans.gov to view sample repayment options as well general information New information is becoming available on a daily basis.
 For more information, contact Adriana Pace, Associate Director of Financial Aid, at (914) 422-4050 or Jennifer Friedman, Director of the Public Interest Law Center, at (914) 422-4265.

 As an alumnus of the Law School, you may already be aware that you will have continued access to many University Services.
 More detailed information can be found on the University alumni webpage and the Law School alumni webpage and include the following: